equivalent/equivalent.github.io/README.md

-That means do whatever you want with the **articles** (e.g. fork the repo and deploy it as your teams internal WiKi) just mention me as the author of the articles and don't hold me liable if something goes wrong ;)
+That means do whatever you want with the **articles** (e.g. fork the repo and deploy it as your teams internal WiKi) just mention me as the original author of the articles and don't hold me liable if something goes wrong ;)

 > I'm NOT an author of the blogging library Jekyll which this blog runs on.
 Authors can be found
 > [here](https://github.com/jekyll/jekyll/graphs/contributors) Read
 > Jekyll License for more information on it.
+>
+> I'm also NOT an author of [Minima Jekyll
+> template](https://github.com/jekyll/minima) that was pasted into
+> this repo.
+>
+> I'm however author of some of the style changes and the creepy "Alice
+> in the Wonderland" bunny SVG

 ### I want a blog too !